Healthy habits for better mental health

 Yes, this is one of those things I mentioned earlier that you might read in articles such as this and immediately discount.
 However, there is a growing interest in the role exercise plays in the reduction of major mental health conditions and their symptoms, simply because it is so effective.

-The European Psychiatric Association have recently recommended that exercise should form a core part of treatment plans for mental illness, with physical activity proving successful in improving symptoms in people with depression and schizophrenia-spectrum disorders.
+The European Psychiatric Association have recommended that exercise should form a core part of treatment plans for mental illness, with physical activity proving successful in improving symptoms in people with depression and schizophrenia-spectrum disorders.